-Some users are encountering the issue preventing them from creating local users when setting up a new Windows 10 device using Input Method Editor (IME).
+Some users encounter issues that prevent them from creating local users when setting up a new Windows 11/10 device using Input Method Editor (IME).
 In this post, we will provide a workaround to mitigate this issue.

 An Input Method Editor, commonly abbreviated IME is an operating system component or program that allows any data, such as keyboard strokes or mouse movements, to be received as input.
 This enables users to enter characters and symbols not found on their input devices.